-Those, who declare that the use of one, two, or more cups in so many hands in waiting upon the assembly, is in scriptural harmony, have no argument against those who contend for individual repeat that the Lord's wisdom gives us but ONE
+Those, who declare that the use of one, two, or more cups in so many hands in waiting upon the assembly, is in scriptural harmony, have no argument against those who contend for individual cups, because, if we may have as many as two cups, we may have any number of cups.
+But we repeat that the Lord's wisdom gives us but ONE CUP!

 4. Can we "do all things unto edification" while apart from the Lord's wisdom?
 And above we have proven that the ONE CUP is all the Lord used and authorized.
 Also, false is the statement that all, who object to the plurality of communion cups, do so because denominations use them.
 As shown above, the scriptures approve of the CUP only by example and precept, as it approves of the One Body only by example and precept.
-There is nothing more plainly set forth in the New Testament record than the elements of the communion of CUPS in the Lord's communion service, should cease their opposition to any and all unscriptural teachings and practices of the popular churches, for the Lord's followers "walk by faith, and not by sight" (2 Cor.
+There is nothing more plainly set forth in the New Testament record than the elements of the communion service.
+Therefore, those who contend for the use of CUPS in the Lord's communion service, should cease their opposition to any and all unscriptural teachings and practices of the popular churches, for the Lord's followers "walk by faith, and not by sight" (2 Cor.
 5:7; Heb.
 11:6; Rom.
 14:23).